Intrinsec/protoc-gen-psql/docs/dev.md

 ## Context

 In our application, each time an object is updated, we want its `update_time` field to be updated to `now()` (`auto_fill` option).
-Moreover, for some complex objects, we want to update its `update_time` when other related objects are updated or even when relation between objects are updated.
+Moreover, for some complex objects, we want to update their `update_time` when other related objects are updated or even when relation between objects are updated.

 An example is available on [tests/action.proto](tests/action.proto), here, an incident is linked to multiple actions and we want to update the incident `update_time` field when one of its action is updated (option `relay_cascade_update`).
 And also, when the relation between these two objects is updated.
-Ex.: an action is moved from an incident to another, we also want that both incident `update_time` fields to be updated (`cascade_update_on_related_table`).
+Ex.: an action is moved from one incident to another, we also want that both incidents `update_time` fields to be updated (`cascade_update_on_related_table`).

 ## Decision